Disney Eras

 In the current Disney era, the study focuses on using all the techniques learned during the past to implement them in more classical works of the first Renaissance, but with a current vision.

-• The Princess and the Frog (2009): This film uses traditional animation to reinvent a classic fairy tale, starring African-Americans and settling in New Orleans.
+• The Princess and the Frog (2009): This film uses traditional animation to reinvent a classic fairy tale.
+It stars African-Americans and settles in New Orleans.

-• Tangled (2010): Tangled is a film with a total cost of 260 million dollars and was in production for six years, making it the most expensive animated film.
+• Tangled (2010): The film, which was in production for six years, cost 260 million dollars and is the most expensive animated film.

 • Winnie the Pooh (2011): Pooh and his close friends set out on an adventure to save Christopher Robin and enjoy Pooh’s favorite food along the way, honey.